-The topic that consistently occupies us the most is deco theory: What happens to the inert gases in our bodies while diving?
-How can you ascend in a way that keeps the risk of DCS to a minimum?
-Which calculation models exist?
-How do you use gradient factors?
+The topic that we are most frequently concerned with is Deco theory: What happens to inert gases in our bodies during diving?
+How can one ascend to minimize the risk of DCS?
+What calculation models are there?
+How are gradient factors used?
 Is it better to stop deeper or shallower?
 What is known about individual risk factors?

 We discuss all these topics in great detail in our book “Deco Theory – Decompression in Diving”, published in 2025 by Zeisig Verlag.